 I use a suite of 2D synthetic transmission wavefields to analyze the efficacy of correlation processing under various source configurations.
 Figure 2.1 shows two representative transmission wavefields and the velocity model with which they were generated.
-Imaging the subsurface structure with body waves is the goal of this exploration into the details of processing transmission wavefields.
-Therefore, only modeled transmission wavefields due to sources located directly beneath the model domain are used herein.
-All surface-related and internal multiples are included, and the transmission wavefields have been flux-normalized to neglect attenuation (Draganov et al., 2003).
+Imaging the subsurface structure with body waves is the goal of this study of the details of processing transmission wavefields.
+Therefore, I use only modeled transmission wavefields due to sources located directly beneath the model domain.
+All surface-related and internal multiples are included, and the transmission wavefields have been flux-normalized so we can neglect attenuation (Draganov et al., 2003).
 The model contains two synclines in an otherwise flat three layer velocity model.
 Impulsive subsurface sources were modeled every 25 m across the bottom of the model at the same depth level.
-The data contain 280 receivers at the surface, spaced 20 m apart.
+The data contain 280 receivers at the surface, axis x, spaced 20 m apart.